 FREN203Engaging With Texts Students enrich their vocabulary and increase their sensitivity to nuance while examining a wide variety of texts (fiction, non-fiction, image, film, songs, etc.).
 New reading skills will result in the ability to produce texts (both oral and written) in a wide variety of styles.
 Students begin to acquire a more sophisticated knowledge of the intricacies of the French-speaking world while putting into practice more complex forms of written and oral expression.Prerequisite: FREN-202 or Placement Test; FREN-203L must be taken concurrently

 FREN301Introduction to French and Francophone Studies An interactive, discussion-based course helping student acquire skill in the reading and interpretation of French and other Francophone texts, presented in their cultural and historical contexts.
-Course offers opportunities for refinement of written and presentational skills.Prerequisite: FREN-203, French-Language Study Abroad Program or Placement Test
+Course offers opportunities for refinement of written and presentational skills.Prerequisite: FREN-203, French-Language Study Abroad Program or Placement Test.
+Note: students who use study abroad to satisfy the pre-requisite must be manually added by the Registrar's office.

 FREN401Topics in French and Francophone Cultures Reading, research, and discussion on selected topics and issues in the French-speaking world.
 Please consult with the instructor about the current topic.
 Past topics have included "Immigration in Contemporary France" and "le bilinguisme."
 May be repeated for credit if content is different.Prerequisite: FREN-301

 FREN490/FREN 435Senior Seminar Topics in French and/or Francophone literatures, culture, and history.
-Recent topics have included Space and Identity in French and Francophone Cinema; Francophone Cult(ure) Movies; Theatre or When words said on a stage provoke a revolution at the other end of the world; Vietnamese History and Culture; Francophone African Literature; Intercultural EncountersPrerequisitePrerequisite: FREN-301; Senior French major, minor,or permission.
+Recent topics have included Space and Identity in French and Francophone Cinema; Francophone Cult(ure) Movies; Theatre or When words said on a stage provoke a revolution at the other end of the world; Vietnamese History and Culture; French Polynesian Literature and Culture, Francophone African Literature; Intercultural EncountersPrerequisite: FREN-301; Senior French major, minor,or permission.

-FREN593Senior Individualized Project Please consult with a faculty member of the French department as to the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.
+FREN593Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.